Why Indian Air Force requires Akash NG SAM when it has MRSAM?

 a) Akash NG is almost 90% indigenous compared to MRSAM which is about 70% indigenous.

 c) Akash NG is made for the IAF requirements and MRSAM is made for Indian Navy’s vertical launch requirements.
-The MRSAM was modified after the IAF requested for the missile system.
-MRSAM is a primarily a Naval weapon system.
+The MRSAM was modified after the IAF requested the missile system.
+MRSAM is primarily a Naval weapon system.

 d) Akash NG is cheaper than MRSAM as it is almost totally indigenous.
 It is cheaper in R&D, production and maintenance.